rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Providing ETA (estimated time of arrival) when initiating a request is optional, but can help the controller plan ahead in cases where you're able to send the request before the vehicle arrives at the intersection.
-You're allowed the initiate the request without an ETA and provide it in a later request update.
+You're allowed to initiate the request without an ETA and provide it in a later request update.
 But providing the ETA when initiating the request is recommended, since it will give the controller more time to plan ahead.

 Like ETA, providing a vehicle type is optional, but can help the controller decide how to best handle the request.
-If not vehicle type is provided.

 The priority level provides a way to indicate the relative importance of the request compared to other requests.
 For example, emergency vehicles or delayed buses could be given a higher priority level.

-Another request with a higher level can override an existing priority with a lower level.
+A request with a higher level can override existing priorities with lower levels.

-If the ETA changes before the priority is cancelled, or you want to change the priority level, you send another request message with type set to 'update'.
+If the ETA changes before the priority is cancelled, or you want to change the priority level, you can send another request message with type set to 'update'.
 The vehicle type cannot be changed.

+When you send a priority request, it will be processed to decide if it's possible to activate the requested priority.

+If the request is accepted, the priority can either be activated immediately, or if another priority is currently active, it can be queued for later activation.

+If the priority cannot be accepted the request is rejected.
+Cooldown is a specific type of rejection, which means that s similar request has just completed, and some time needs to pass before a similar request can be activated.

+When a request is queued, it is expected to become activated later, but in case too long passes without activation, the controller is expected to time out the request.

-A priority request should always be cancelled as soon as there's no need for the priority anymore (e.g. because the bus has passed the intersection).
-You cancel a request by sending another request message with type set to 'cancel'.
-If not cancelled, the controller is expected to time-out the priority at some point, but until then it might block requests in other direction.
+Once a priority is activated, you're excepted to cancel it as soon as there's no need it anymore, typically when the vehicle has passed the intersection.
+You cancel a request by sending a request passing the existing request id setting the type to 'cancel'.

+If a request is never cancelled, the controller is expected to remove the priority at some point, but until then the priority might block requests in other direction which is why you should always cancel a priority when it's not needed anymore.

 .. figtable::